Home The Col de la Croix de Fer and the Col du Glandon by e-bike

 It's best to set aside a whole day for this anthology, which requires both energy and time.
 But it's well worth it once you get to the top of the pass!
 You will be rewarded with a 360° view over Savoy and Isère in high-altitude scenery that is often a backdrop for the Tour de France.

-This long ride starts with a downhill stretch.
+From Vaujany, this long ride starts with a downhill stretch.
 Make the most of this time to relax!
 Once at the Lac du Verney, turn right to start the climb up to the pass.
 Just before the village of Le Rivier the gradient reaches 10%, but you can then rest your legs on a flat part followed by a downhill section.
 You then have a long climb up to the Col de la Croix de Fer.

 On the way back down, make a detour to the Col du Glandon to admire the view.
 Once back at the Lac du Verney, take the road to Vaujany.